minkcv/vm/docs/memory.md

 # Memory
 The vm addresses memory by segment and offset.
 There are 256 segments each with 256 bytes.
-Addresses in this documentation are denoted as `segment.offset` ex: `64.2`.
-The bytes in memory are unsigned and store a value between 0 and 255.
+Addresses in this documentation are denoted as `segment.offset`.
+For example, `64.2` refers to the third byte of the 65th segment. `0.0` refers to the first byte of the first segment.
+The bytes in memory are unsigned and store a value between 0 and 255 (inclusive).

 ## Memory Map
 - Segments 0 through 63 (inclusive) are general purpose RAM for your program.